szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Mask of King Strohm III: now it protects vs. critical hits, increases Detect Illusion and Find Traps by 10.
 It has a charge ability to cast Oracle once per day.
 - Shadow Dragon Wardstone: It is now an ioun stone which grants immunity to Blindness.
 Shadow dragons and other shadow creatures incur in a -2 combat roll penalty towards the wearer.
 5% hiding skill and shadowdancers and dark moon monks get a +3% damage resistance.

+All off these can be toggled on and off in the preferences file.

 ### Make Ring of the Crusade grant combat bonuses vs. demons and devils (1198) (BGEE BG2EE EET)